greysongy/virtual-fridge/README.md

 If they allow the sharing of their location, the visual map creates a marker to show them where they are.

 A list of the 20 nearest grocery stores simultaneously populates on the page (with additional contact info provided).

+# Concluding Thoughts

+This project taught us a lot about how to synthesize distinct elements into a clear user experience.
+We incorporated feedback on recording ingredients in the virtual fridge/easing the final delivery step, but were often constrained by available API resources.
+In the future, we'd love to convert this to a smooth mobile experience, potentially with React Native.